true

 If you use your car for work, you can deduct certain expenses as transportation costs, including the cost of gas, as well as capital expenses like vehicle purchases and repairs.
 Alternatively, you can usually deduct your car expenses based on the standard mileage rate set by the IRS each year.

-You may also be able to deduct certain meals and entertainment expenses, provided they’re essential for running your massage business.
+You may also be able to deduct certain meals expenses, provided they’re essential for running your massage business.
 Be sure to keep documentation for every business expense you claim.